Steven Universe: Music

-Steven Universe features songs and musical numbers produced by Sugar and her writers, who collaborate on each song's lyrics.
+Steven Universe features songs and musical numbers produced by Sugar and her writers, who collaborated on the lyrics.
 Multiple drafts of the theme song's lyrics were written.
 Sugar composed the extended theme song while waiting in line for a security check at Los Angeles International Airport.
 The series relies on leitmotifs for its soundtrack; instruments, genres and melodies are allotted to specific characters.
-The music is influenced by the works of Michael Jackson and Estelle; and Sugar has cited Aimee Mann as "a huge influence".
-Sugar writes songs for the series during her travels, accompanying herself on a ukulele.
-Not every episode features a song; according to Sugar, she uses them occasionally, to avoid forced creativity.
+The music was influenced by the works of Michael Jackson and Estelle, with Sugar also citing Aimee Mann as "a huge influence".
+Sugar wrote songs for the series during her travels, accompanying herself on a ukulele.
+Not every episode features a song; according to Sugar, she used them occasionally, to avoid forced creativity.

-Most of the show's incidental music is composed by the chiptune piano duo Aivi & Surasshu, with guitars by Stemage.
+Most of the show's incidental music was composed by the chiptune piano duo Aivi & Surasshu, with guitars by Stemage.
 Jeff Liu, who was familiar with producer Aivi's musical score for the video game Cryamore, recommended them to Sugar as a composer.
 Sugar asked Aivi to audition and agreed that producer Surasshu could join them.
 Aivi & Surasshu scored a clip from "Gem Glow", the series' first episode; Sugar liked their work and hired them as series composers.
-Before composing an episode, Aivi & Surasshu video chat with Sugar and the creative director to discuss the episode; they have a week to send Sugar a preview score.
-After any necessary changes, Aivi & Surasshu send the score to Sabre Media Studios for the final mix with their sound designs.
+Before composing an episode, Aivi & Surasshu video called with Sugar and the creative director to discuss the episode; they had a week to send Sugar a preview score.
+After any necessary changes, Aivi & Surasshu sent the score to Sabre Media Studios for the final mix with their sound designs.

 Each character has a leitmotif expressing their personality, which changes slightly depending on the situation.
 Pearl is often accompanied by a piano, Garnet by a synth bass, Amethyst by a drum machine with electric bass and synths, and Steven with chiptune tones.
 Sound palettes were produced for the human characters to represent the evolution of the series, its characters and their relationships.
 Sound motifs and palettes were also created for locations, objects and abstract concepts.
-When Sugar or the other writers write a song for an episode, they record a demo that is sent to the composers.
-The same musical style for a song and the character singing it is used for each song.
-Over time, the songs have become increasingly complex and production has become more difficult because the show's original musical style no longer fits perfectly with the newer lyrical themes.
+When Sugar or the other writers drafted a song for an episode, they would record a demo that was sent to the composers.
+The same musical style for a song and the character singing appeared for each song.
+Over time, the songs had become increasingly complex and production has become more difficult because the show's original musical style no longer fit perfectly with the newer lyrical themes.
 An example is "Here Comes a Thought", sung by Estelle and AJ Michalka (who voices Stevonnie).
 The two were less inspired by a specific musical style, but rather by the song's "feel", which Sugar had explained to them.